Well, do you have it? You know, the most popular genetic word that is searched by thousands of people daily.

 When patients make an appointment to discuss their MTHFR status with me, I know they are excited to talk genes and folate, they are ready to “nerd out” on this topic.
 However, that is not the first place I start.
 I know, I know, that 23andme test gets put on hold for just a bit.
 Prioritization requires us to discuss epigenetics before we address how your genes are expressing themselves.

 Did you catch it?
-The key word?
+The keyword?
 Epigenetics!
 Epigenetics.
 This is the meat and potatoes of MTHFR support.
 Epigenetics is the study, in the field of genetics, of cellular and physiological trait variations that are caused by external or environmental factors that switch genes on and off and affect how cells read genes instead of being caused by changes in the DNA sequence.

-Epigenetics helps us understand that the genome is more like a dynamic, living being--growing, learning, and adapting constantly.
+Epigenetics helps us understand that the genome is more like a dynamic, living being–growing, learning, and adapting constantly.
 You may have heard that the most disease is due to random mutations, or “bad genes”.
 But epigenetics tells us otherwise.
 If you need glasses or get cancer or age faster than you should, you very well may have perfectly normal genes.
 What’s gone wrong is how they function, what scientists call genetic expression, stated eloquently by Dr. Catherine Shanahan in her book Deep Nutrition.
 It’s all about HOW your genes function.
-There are things than can turn genes on and off and damage them making them not function properly.
-These damaging things are caused from external or environmental factors.
+There are things that can turn genes on and off and damage them making them not function properly.
+These damaging things are caused by external or environmental factors.

 Epigenetic researchers study how our genes react to behavior and they are discovering that everything we do; eat, think and breathe can trickle down to affect the gene’s performance.
 This means that epigenetics consists of things that YOU, for the most part, can have control over!